 Many rubies will glow when exposed to daylight.
 The effect of this red gem is not a result of their reputed mystical properties; rather, rubies contain high amounts of chromium, which gives them their saturated red appearance.
 Under UV light, this chromium causes rubies to appear to glow from within.
 Burmese rubies present the strongest fluorescence due to their high chromium content, and these valuable jewels will glow when exposed to even small amounts of sunlight.
 This unusual quality is unique to rubies and certainly adds another dimension of beauty and intrigue to this highly coveted and rare stone.

 Because of their natural glow, ruby engagement rings are among the most stunning pieces of jewelry.
-Shop our collection today to find the perfect ruby engagement ring for that special someone.
+Shop our collection today to find the perfect ruby engagement ring for that special someone or browse our estate rings collection for an exquisite piece of diamond or gemstone styles.

 3. Imperfections can actually improve a ruby’s appearance.